-“The results of a double-blind, randomized placebo-controlled clinical trial suggested that 0.4 mg/kg taken orally once a day for 4 days before surgery may provide protection against myocardial IRI during cardiac surgery in children by increasing HSP70 and MHC-α expression, inducing pharmacological ischemic preconditioning.”
+“The results of a double-blind, randomized placebo-controlled clinical trial suggested that 0.4 mg/kg [of T3 hormone] taken orally once a day for 4 days before surgery may provide protection against myocardial IRI during cardiac surgery in children by increasing HSP70 and MHC-α expression, inducing pharmacological ischemic preconditioning.”

 Is 0.4 mg/kg a typo?
 That’s 400 micgrograms per kilogram of a thyroid drug!

 I checked the article cited, an article by Zhang et al, 2018.
 The trial group of children took ” 0.4 mg/kg (trial group) (taken orally, once a day) for 4 days before surgery.”

 What did the children take?

 Here’s the Chinese authors’ defense of their choice of T4 and T3 thyroid hormone molecule source, in their own words:

 “Considering that postoperative decline of serum T3 and T4 is common in children undergoing cardiac surgery with CPB, oral preparation of thyroid hormones used in this study is [a] thyroid tablet including T3 and T4.
 [The] Thyroid tablet is made from thyroid gland of sheep or pig, and is frequently applied for treatment of hypothyroidism in children.”Zhang et al, 2018